-potential volumes of complaints about CMCs and from SMEs in 2019/2020 overall picture trends we identified - growing demand for our help, and volatility in that demand - to be reflected in our workload in 2019/2020.
+potential volumes of complaints about CMCs and from SMEs in 2019/2020 overall picture

+In the previous chapter, we set out the trends we're currently seeing in our casework - and some of the issues we think might have, or continue to have, a bearing on our workload over the next year.
+We expect the key trends we identified - growing demand for our help, and volatility in that demand - to be reflected in our workload in 2019/2020.
 At this stage, we're forecasting to receive around 13% more complaints - and to resolve 34% more - compared with 2018/2019.